How I write - Editing Part 1 - Learning How (Not) To Edit

 The second post in the series talks in more detail about the types of editing I’ve started doing and how I do them, along with some crunchy technical detail about the tools I use.
 I’ll be using my experience of editing my last novel, The Burning Line, currently out on submission with editors.

-And finally, the third post in the series (coming soon!) will talk about the new drafting and editing process I’m hoping to use in my next novel, which will (I really hope) integrate everything I’ve learned over the past year and a half since I finally got tired of only ever moving forward in my writing, like some kind of anxious draft-producing shark 1.
+And finally, the third post in the series talks about the new drafting and editing process I’m using in my next novel, which will (I really hope) integrate everything I’ve learned over the past year and a half since I finally got tired of only ever moving forward in my writing, like some kind of anxious draft-producing shark 1.

 I used to work in a, shall we say, fairly inconsistent style.
 I’m being generous with that description.
 What I actually did for about a decade and a half was to produce books, or at least book-like objects, in sudden mad dashes of enthusiasm, two or three month stretches of self-flaggelating, high word-count days or nights.
 I’ve talked before about how I learned to measure effort rather than output, so I won’t go into how that period of my writing felt.
 But it certainly did produce books, even if I was deeply frustrated with my own process.
 I’m far more consistent now and much happier for it, but that consistency of effort was not enough on its own.